ngryman/stores/README.md

 To implement a custom store, you have to inherit from the `Store` object.

-This object provides two methods, `_get` and `_lock` that are respectively needed to fetch the resource from the cache or to lock a new cache *bucket*.
-A cache bucket can be seen as the physical place where your cached resource will be stored.
+This object provides two methods, `_get` and `_lock` that are respectively needed to fetch the original resource or to lock a new cache *bucket*.
+A cache bucket can be seen as the physical location where your cached resource will be stored.
 It can be a file, a memory chunk, a REDIS key, a S3 bucket, or whatever you want.

 ## Author